winadm87/services/README.md

 - Docker: contains some basics about docker usage
 - Prometheus: basic installation and configuration with examples
 - Kubernetes: basic installation and manipulation examples
+- Terraform: some basic examples of terraform usage